daleskinz/Grid-Testimonial-Page/README.md

 # Grid-Testimonial-Page
+Testimonial page,

-Testimonial page, using CSS and grid
+using CSS to style and grid for layout

 Project From Frontend Mentor